camputa/linux-lessons/understanding-code/understanding-git-conventional-commit.md

 Git conventional commits are a standardized way of writing commit messages that make them more readable and meaningful.
 This convention improves collaboration and communication within a team by providing a clear structure and format for commit messages.
 It also aids in automating processes like generating changelogs and determining the impact of changes.

-## Key Principles

-The key principles of git conventional commits include the use of a standardized format, the inclusion of relevant information, and consistency in writing commit messages.
-By adhering to these principles, teams can ensure that commit messages are informative and useful.

-### Components of a Conventional Commit
+## Components of a Conventional Commit

 A conventional commit message consists of several components: